 Sexually transmitted diseases are surging in California.
 An epidemic of syphilis, gonorrhea, and chlamydia (the most common STDs) has been particularly rampant in Southern California.
 Not getting regular STD tests is dangerous to your health.
-These diseases are easily spread and can be fatal if untreated.
+These diseases can easily spread and can be fatal if untreated.
 But there are more benefits of getting an STD check than just a clean bill of health.
 Read on to see how STD testing can benefit your wallet, your relationships, and even your unborn children.

 Why You Need STD Testing

 The Centers for Disease Control and Prevention recommend individuals test for STDs at least once a year.
-You should get tested more frequently if you are sexually active with a new partner or pregnant.
+You should do that more frequently if you are sexually active with a new partner or pregnant.
 STDs affect quality of life and can be fatal if left untreated.
 It’s important to be aware of your sexual health – for the safety of your loved ones, just as much for your own sake.

 STDs Can Make Sex Painful